afmireski/afmireski/README.md

 I'm currently studying for a Bachelor's degree in Computer Science at Federal University of Tecnology Paraná.
 I have a great passion for Back-End area, with knowledge of Java and C, but I excel most in Typescript and NodeJS.
 I also have basic knowledge of HTML, CSS and Flutter.

-*   🧠  I'm learning NestJS, Go.
+*   🧠  I'm learning Rust, Go.

 ### Skills
 <p align="left">